Conducting An Efficient Community Meeting

 Evaluate

-1. Assess whether communication objectives for the target audience were met or are in progress.
+1. Assess whether communication objectives for the audience were met or are in progress.

 2. Note any major issues of concern and provide recommendations for future action.